Milo123459/glitter/docs/index.md

 fetch?: Bool: Execute git fetch in commands. custom_tasks?: CustomTaskOptions[]: Custom tasks specified which can be executed via the cc command. hooks?: String[]: Things to run before `git commit`.
 You specify the name of a custom task defined in `custom_tasks`.
-The whole process will be aborted if the command returns exit status of 1
+The whole process will be aborted if the command returns exit status of 1 verbose?: Bool: Defaults to false.
+This just gives the outputs of commands.
+The CLI flag takes priority over this value.
 ```

 Structures referenced: